Key takeaways

 Low blood sugar (hypoglycemia)

-The risk of getting hypoglycemia (low blood sugar levels) may be higher if Mounjaro is combined with another diabetic medicine that may also cause low blood sugar, such as a sulfonylurea or insulin.
-Signs and symptoms of low blood sugar may include dizziness or light-headedness, sweating, confusion or drowsiness, headache, blurred vision, slurred speech, shakiness, fast heartbeat, anxiety, irritability or mood changes, hunger, weakness, and feeling jittery.
+The risk of getting hypoglycemia (low blood sugar) may be higher if Mounjaro is combined with another diabetes medicine that may also cause low blood sugar, such as a sulfonylurea or insulin.
+Signs and symptoms of low blood sugar may include dizziness or lightheadedness, sweating, confusion or drowsiness, headache, blurred vision, slurred speech, shakiness, fast heartbeat, anxiety, irritability or mood changes, hunger, weakness, and feeling jittery.

 Serious allergic reactions

-There have been reports of serious hypersensitivity reactions, including anaphylactic reactions, in people using GLP-1 receptor antagonists, including Mounjaro.
-Symptoms of a serious allergic reaction include swelling of the face, lips, tongue, or throat, problems breathing or swallowing, severe rash or itching, fainting or feeling dizzy, and rapid heartbeat.
-Should any of these symptoms occur while taking Mounjaro, a healthcare professional should be notified immediately.
+There have been reports of serious hypersensitivity reactions, including anaphylactic reactions, in people using Mounjaro.
+Symptoms of a serious allergic reaction include: swelling of the face, lips, tongue, or throat, problems breathing or swallowing, severe rash or itching, fainting or feeling dizzy, and rapid heartbeat.
+Should any of these symptoms occur while taking Mounjaro, you should get emergency medical attention right away.

 Acute kidney injury

-In those people who have existing kidney problems, Moujanro’s possible side effects of diarrhea, nausea, and vomiting may cause a loss of fluids (dehydration), which may cause kidney problems to worsen.
-Healthcare professionals may need to closely monitor kidney function when patients use Mounjaro if they experience severe GI side effects leading to dehydration.
+In those people who have existing kidney problems, Mounjaro’s possible side effects of diarrhea, nausea, and vomiting may cause a loss of fluids (dehydration), which may cause kidney problems to worsen.
+Healthcare professionals may need to closely monitor kidney function when patients use Mounjaro, especially in those who experience severe GI side effects leading to dehydration.

 Changes in vision